epam/edp-perf-operator/README.md

 ## Overview

-PERF Operator is an EDP operator that is responsible for integrating with PERF.
-It creates and updates data source in PERF.
+PERF Operator is an EDP operator that is responsible for for integration with the Project Performance Board ([PERF board](https://kb.epam.com/display/EPMDMO/Project+Performance+Board)), maintenance, and creation of the data source in the delivery metrics.
 Operator installation can be applied on two container orchestration platforms: OpenShift and Kubernetes.

 _**NOTE:** Operator is platform-independent, that is why there is a unified instruction for deploying._